Horticulture & Landscaping

 What does the business do?

-What you do in your job each day?
+What do you do in your job each day?

-My role also includes developing commercial business.
+My role also includes developing commercial businesses.
 Having a commercial growing background allows me to work between commercial and research which helps guide new businesses with project proposals.

 What courses or qualifications have you completed?